-Second, homelessness can 'criminalise' behaviours that would be lawful if performed in a home.6 Laws that criminalise conduct such as sleeping, bathing, lying down, drinking or storing belongings in public space impact on homeless people on the ground of their housing status and the necessary location of their conduct.
-In the course of my trip to the United States, the Los Angeles Police Department conducted a 'street sweep' of downtown Los Angeles to 'clean up' public space infractions.
-In the case of Andy, the client of the Homeless Persons' Legal Clinic with more than \$100,000 in fines, it was the location rather than the nature of his conduct that rendered it unlawful.
+Department conducted a 'street sweep' of downtown Los Angeles to 'clean up' public space infractions.
+While I was in San Francisco I witnessed, first hand, the eviction of homeless people from their cars pursuant to an ordinance that prohibits, on the ground of 'public amenity', 'habitation' of a vehicle between 10.00pm and 6.00am.
+Andy, a client of the Homeless Persons' Legal Clinic who sleeps in and around Flinders Street Station, received more than \$100,000 in fines over a five year period for offences such as drinking, swearing and urinating.
+In each case it was the location rather than the nature of Andy's conduct that rendered his behaviour unlawful.
 Andy would not (and could not) have been charged had he been drinking, swearing or urinating in a conventional home.
-While we all have an interest in pleasant public places and safe streets, this interest will only be realised through the development and implementation of solutions to homelessness, not through its criminalisation.
+I acknowledge that we all have an interest in pleasant public places and safe streets.
+This interest will only be realised, however, through the development and implementation of solutions to homelessness, not through its criminalisation.

-The third respect in which the law can contribute to or exacerbate homelessness arises from the arbitrary or selective enforcement of laws.7 A homeless person in Swanston Street, Melbourne, is far more likely to be 'moved on', harassed or fined for drinking in public than a non-homeless person consuming alcohol at a picnic beside the Yarra River.
-Andy received up to 13 fines from three Melbourne police officers in one day.
-The San Francisco Homeless Advocacy Project reports that police in San Francisco issued over 17,000 public space citations to homeless people in 2002.
+The third respect in which the law can contribute to or exacerbate homelessness arises from the arbitrary or selective enforcement of laws.
+A homeless person in Swanston Street, Melbourne, is far more likely to be 'moved on', harassed or fined for drinking in public than a non-homeless person consuming alcohol at a picnic beside the Yarra River.
+Andy received up to 13 fines from three police officers in one day.
+The Homeless Advocacy Project reports that police in San Francisco issued over 17,000 public space citations to homeless people in 2002.
 While such conduct is often in response to pressure from traders or shoppers, law enforcement officers could do more to soften the often harsh impact of the law on people experiencing homelessness.
 This potential has been recognised and harnessed in San Francisco where law suits alleging police victimisation have been settled on the basis that law enforcement officers undergo compulsory homelessness sensitivity and response training.

-The final manner in which the law can operate as a cause of homelessness stems from the inadequacy of anti-discrimination legislation protecting the rights of disadvantaged socio-economic groups, along with the lack of access of such groups to legal representation or redress.8 These factors combine to mean that the rights of many homeless people are violated by individuals or organisations that can act with relative impunity.
-In fact, with the exception of Minnesota in the United States, discrimination on the ground of socio-economic status is lawful in every state of the United States and Australia.
+The final manner in which the law can operate as a cause of homelessness stems from the inadequacy of anti-discrimination legislation protecting the rights of disadvantaged socio-economic groups and the lack of access of such groups to legal representation or redress.
+These factors combine to mean that the rights of many homeless people are violated by individuals or organisations who can act with relative impunity.
+In fact, with the exception of Minnesota, discrimination on the ground of socio-economic status is lawful in every state of the United States and Australia.
 Discrimination against the homeless is particularly widespread in the areas of public transport, accommodation and the provision of goods and services.
-Mendment of equal opportunity legislation to prohibit discrimination on the ground of socio-economic status would constitute a significant step towards protecting socially and economically marginalised groups.

-Law as 'solution'
+Law as 'Solution'

-However, while the law most often contributes to or exacerbates homelessness, the law is also being used in both Australia and the United States to alleviate and ameliorate homelessness.
+However, while the law most often contributes to or exacerbates homeless, the law is also being used in both Australia and the United States to alleviate and ameliorate homelessness.

-In Australia, homeless persons' legal clinics in Melbourne and Brisbane provide free legal assistance to, and advocacy on behalf of, people experiencing homelessness.11 They also undertake law reform work and public policy advocacy, including in relation to vagrancy laws, voting rights, welfare reform, the right to adequate housing and socio-economic discrimination.
+In Australia, homeless persons' legal clinics in Melbourne and Brisbane provide free legal assistance to, and advocacy on behalf of, people experiencing homelessness.
+11 They also undertake law reform and public policy advocacy, including in relation to vagrancy laws, voting rights, the right to adequate housing and socio-economic discrimination.